sohamw03/Codegemini/README.md

 # iCoder Blog Project

-This is a blogging platform developed by Somatitoa.
 The project includes various features such as authentication, comments, and a TinyMCE editor for the admin panel.
 The platform is developed using Django, Bootstrap, JQuery and HTML, CSS, JS.

 ## Screenshots